pateldhairya0328/Complex-Plotter/README.md

 * ![Equation](https://latex.codecogs.com/gif.latex?\frac{\sin\left(z^{3}-1\right)}{z})
 over [-2, 2]×[-2, 2]

 Just a fun function plot.
 The rotational symmetry with period 2π/3 can be seen, and the reason is the exponent of 3 on z for the argument to sine.
 The three zeros of the argument of sine (which also produce 0 for sine) can also be seen.
-Furthermore, it can be seen that the function behaves roughly like (z^3-1)/z near the center, due to the small angle approximation.
+Furthermore, it can be seen that the function behaves roughly like 1/z near the center, due to the small angle approximation and z^3 being more insignificant

 <a href="https://imgur.com/IF4PDJV"><img src="https://i.imgur.com/IF4PDJV.jpg" title="source: imgur.com" /></a>